Rishiraj8/Deepseek-chatbot-interface-local/README.md

    Ollama is available for **Windows**, **macOS**, and **Linux**.

 2. **Verify Ollama Installation**:
    - Open a terminal or command prompt and run:
      ```bash
      ollama --version
      ```
    - If the command returns the version number of **Ollama**, it is successfully installed.

+3. **Then Install DeepSeek Model**:
+   - Open a terminal or command prompt and run:
+        ```bash
+     ollama run deepseek-r1:8b
+     ```
+    -- It will download a 4.9gb model automatically on your PC

 ---